The Marshall Mathers LP 2: Critical reception

-The Marshall Mathers LP 2 received generally positive reviews from music critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 72, based on 33 reviews, indicating "generally favorable reviews".

 Paul MacInnes of The Guardian gave the album a perfect five-star rating, saying, "His flows are exceptional, the wordplay is dazzling.
 The jokes, in places offensive, are relentless.
 There is no apology; no concession; just a virtuoso application of talent."
 Jon Dolan of Rolling Stone said, "Nostalgia is everywhere. … He's playing his best character, the demon spawn of Trailer Hell, America, hitting middle age with his middle finger up his nose while he cleans off the Kool-Aid his kids spilled on the couch".
 Christopher Weingarten of Spin stated, "If rapping were purely an athletic competition, Eminem would be Michael Phelps and Lou Retton combined: pure ability and flexibility, like a bullet with only white-hot hate in his wake".
 He would go on to add that "we get rhymes… more rhymes than some rappers manage in a whole career".
 Mikael Wood of the Los Angeles Times said, "Eminem sounds more alive – angrier yet fully present – than he has in years… Eminem burns with purpose on "MMLP2".
 And if you don't like what he (still) has to say, there's a chance he doesn't either".